buildpacks/docs/content/docs/for-platform-operators/concepts/dockerfiles.md

 +++
-title="Dockerfiles"
+title="What are image extensions?" weight=99
 +++

-Dockerfiles can be used to extend base images for buildpacks builds.
+Image extensions generate Dockerfiles that can be used to extend base images for buildpacks builds.

 <!--more-->